mooch443/trex/docs/parameters_trex.rst

 	This is where the webserver tries to establish a socket.
 If it fails, this will be set to the port that was chosen.

+.. function:: log_file(path)

+	**default value:** ""

+	Set this to a path you want to save the log file to.

+.. function:: heatmap_source(string)

+	**default value:** ""

+	If empty, the source will simply be an individuals identity.
+Otherwise, information from export data sources will be used.